ncatlab/nlab-content/pages/4789.md

 ## References

-A classical references on transgression of forms from the fiber to the base of a [[fiber bundle]] is section 9 of.
+A classical reference on transgression of differential forms from the fiber to the base of a [[fiber bundle]] is section 9 of.

 * [[Armand Borel]], _Topology of Lie groups and characteristic classes_  Bull.
 Amer.
 Math.
 Soc.
 Volume 61, Number 5 (1955), 397-432. ([EUCLID](http://projecteuclid.org/euclid.bams/1183520007))
 {#Borel}